DylanDeshler/Jazz/docs/index.md

 | <audio controls><source src="samples/high/3_real.wav" type="audio/wav"></audio> | <audio controls><source src="samples/high/3_recon.wav" type="audio/wav"></audio> |
 | <audio controls><source src="samples/high/7_real.wav" type="audio/wav"></audio> | <audio controls><source src="samples/high/7_recon.wav" type="audio/wav"></audio> |

+To force the model to learn higher level and more longterm features, I doubled the inpute sequence length to 2 seconds and then later increased it to 5 seconds.
+This was faster and more computationally efficient for my setup than starting training with 5 second segments.
 Scaling up the model and training will improve audio quality which would likely improve downstream learning.
 However, I have limitied compute and time, and these reconstructions maintain the most salient information which is what is required for the next stage.

 ## Latent Shape
 Taking advantage of the architectural modifications from DC-AE makes trading compression for latent dimension more tractable.
 The next question becomes what latent dimension has the best trade-off between compression and generation.
 Lets define what I mean by each of those terms in this specific context.